Ever walked away from a first date thinking it went really well, only for her never to return your calls?

 Q: Ok, it's time to get real ladies, how important is a man's success to you?

-Rebecca: Listen, having cash is almost never a negative thing in my eyes but it’s certainly not the reason to continue dating a guy.
+Rebecca: Listen, having cash is almost never a negative thing in my eyes but it's certainly not the reason to continue dating a guy.
 I see it as a bonus if a guy has money.
-It’s honestly nice but it’s not the reason I would sleep with him or want to continue dating him.
+It's honestly nice, but it's not the reason I would sleep with him or want to continue dating him (credit don).
 There has to be more or else the money is useless.
 Sorry, just being really honest.

 Q: But what happens when it comes to paying for the date?